 Science in Support of Adaptation Planning for Climate Variability and Coastal Hazard Vulnerability in the Chesapeake Bay

-Project Status: This project began in June 2014 and is Ongoing
+Project Status: This project began in June 2014 and was completed in February 2017

 The Chesapeake Bay, the largest estuary in the United States, provides people with valuable ecosystem services.
 Impacts from climate change, including sea level rise and changes in precipitation, can threaten these services.
-We are developing community-level indicators and collecting necessary data to support a vulnerability assessment and subsequent adaptation plan for a Chesapeake Bay community in order to improve the community’s resilience to climate and coastal hazard impacts.
+We developed a framework to inform decision making for coastal flooding adaptation action through the development of community-level indicators and an assessment of vulnerability and risk to improve communities’ resilience to climate and coastal hazard impacts.

 Why We Care

-Social/Economic – e.g., population demographics, economic characteristics, well-being, physical infrastructure
+• Social/Economic – e.g., population demographics, economic characteristics

-Finally, we will assist in the facilitation of stakeholder engagement to ensure that vulnerability and risk are appropriately identified and translated in a way that will serve as a foundation for the community to address risk and identify adaptation strategies moving forward.
-The data provided, in conjunction with a stakeholder process, will aid the community in risk reduction by fostering the identification of adaptation and restoration strategies, which will ultimately allow for the production of an adaptation plan.
-Ultimately, the community will be better prepared for response, recovery, and resilience to climate and coastal hazard impacts.
+We assisted in the facilitation of stakeholder engagement to ensure that vulnerability and risk were appropriately identified and translated in a way that serves as a foundation for the community to address risk and identify adaptation strategies moving forward.
+The data provided, together with the stakeholder process, is aiding the community in risk reduction by fostering the identification of adaptation and restoration strategies, which will then inform coastal flood adaptation decision making.
+Ultimately, the community is better prepared for response, recovery, and resilience to climate and coastal hazard impacts.